What is the ERWP?

 Are there any scientific research and/or surveys going on in the area to better understand the watershed and its processes and functions?

 Some current research projects taking place in the watershed include:

 – Understanding the invasion process of Russian-olive within the Escalante River Watershed, by Michael Scott, John Spence, Pat Shafroth and Lindsay Reynolds

 –2015 and 2016 Escalante River Legacy Trees Report by Melissa McMaster

 – Hayden, A., Rittenour, T.M., 2010, Extending the record of arroyo cycles for the upper Escalante River, S. Utah using OSL and radiocarbon dating.
 Geological Society

 – America Abstracts with Programs Vol. 42, No. 5

 – Spring surveys and long-term site monitoring conducted by NPS and BLM (ongoing)

 What does riparian restoration look like?
 What is the goal?

 The goal is to bring riparian communities back to their natural status as it existed prior to the invasion of exotic woody plant species such as Russian olive and tamarisk.
-These species alter vegetation and river processes, including: flooding, changes in habitat for native fish species, and loss of native cottonwood and willow stands.
-Restoration is aimed at removing the invasive exotics and restoring natural flooding and biological processes to the system.
+These species alter vegetation and river processes, including flooding, changes in habitat for native fish species, and loss of native cottonwood and willow stands.
+Restoration is aimed at removing invasive exotics and restoring natural flooding and biological processes to the system.
 This is done largely through passive restoration, where native species present in areas where exotic plant control has been completed will re-colonize and restore native habitat.
 The ecological processes and natural habitats vital for native species will return over time.